 With Social Security Disability Insurance (SSDI), you can receive retroactive pay as far back as 12 months before the date you apply for benefits.
 Of course, to receive retroactive benefits before the application date, you must be found disabled before the application date.
-To receive a full 12 months in backpay benefits, you must establish that you became disabled at least 17 months before the date you applied.
+To obtain a full 12 months in backpay benefits, you must establish that you became disabled at least 17 months before the date you applied.
 That’s because there is a five-month waiting period after the onset of disability, during which benefits are not paid or owed.

-On the other hand, let’s assume that the Social Security Administration disagreed with your onset date and set February 1, 2013, as your “established onset date” of disability.
-You would qualify for less back pay and receive benefits only from July 1, 2013 (five months after your established onset date of February 1, 2013).
+On the other hand, let’s assume that the Social Security Administration disagreed with your onset date and set February 1, 2023, as your “established onset date” of disability.
+You would qualify for less back pay and receive benefits only from July 1, 2023 (five months after your established onset date of February 1, 2023).
 This move by the SSA cut out several thousand dollars of your past-due benefits.

 The onset date can also determine whether your claim is approved since you must be disabled for 12 months (or be expected to be disabled for 12 months) to qualify for disability benefits.
 The onset date is when the clock starts ticking for this 12-month durational requirement.

 If the SSA changes your AOD to a later EOD, you will lose some backpay, and your eligibility for Medicare or Medicaid will be delayed.
 However, you can appeal the established onset date by asking Disability Determination Services (DDS) to reconsider the EOD.
 Or, if your EOD was set at the reconsideration level, you can ask an administrative law judge to review the EOD at a hearing.
-If an ALJ sets the EOD at a hearing, you can appeal to the Appeals Council.[Note: when you appeal the onset date, the scope of review is not limited to the dates.
-Your entire claim is up for review.
-The DDS or SSA can review the disability determination itself on appeal, and – in a “worst-case scenario”- an adjudicator could reverse your approval and say you are not disabled at all.]
+If an ALJ sets the EOD at a hearing, you can appeal to the Appeals Council.

 Sometimes, when the SSA changes your AOD to a later EOD, the EOD is still more than 17 months before the date you applied for disability benefits.
 In such a scenario, the change in the onset date will not matter because you cannot receive retroactive back pay benefits for more than 12 months before your application date (plus the five-month waiting period) anyway.